Contact Us

 The city of Richmond has been recognized as a Gold designee by SolSmart, a national program to assist communities in fostering the growth of strong local solar markets by taking key steps to reduce barriers and make it faster, easier and less expensive to go solar.
 Find solar specific permit and zoning information at RVAgreen.

-To extend an expired permit, please complete and submit an Application for Permit Extension by uploading it to our shared OneDrive folder.
+To extend an expired permit, please complete an Application for Permit Extension Form and email this to: PDR.Permits@rva.gov.